rondhi/Streamerbot-WebConfigurator/README.md

 2. As a part of your extension, create a configuration action that the user can invoke (e.g., via a Test trigger).
 In that action, add the subactions:
     * Set Argument "configSpec" to "{your json config descriptor}" (see below for what this looks like)
     * Run Action "WC - Open Configuration"
+3. When your extension needs the user's configuration values, use the [Get Global](https://docs.streamer.bot/api/sub-actions/core/globals/global-get) subaction or the C# `CPH.GetGlobalVar` function to fetch its value.

 When your user runs this action, it will open their browser to a page that allows them to edit all of the configuration options you specified.

 ## The Configuration Descriptor